 But what you might not know is that Troy is not just a fictional location, it’s a real place.
-Yes, you can actually visit Troy and see this legendary city for yourself.
+Yes, you can actually visit Troy in Turkey and see this legendary city for yourself.

 It’s one of the most famous stories ever told, but is it just a fairytale, or is it based in truth?

-But is it the lost city of Troy?
+But was Schliemann right?
+Is this really the city of Troy?

-For this to be Troy, it needed to be the right size, the right age, and in the correct location to match Homer’s description in The Iliad.
+For this to be the real city of Troy, it needed to be the right size, the right age, and in the correct location to match Homer’s description in The Iliad.

 The city certainly fitted the description.
 It has huge defensive walls with fortified watchtowers enclosing a wealthy citadel.
 There’s a wide main street and a gate that is wide enough for two chariots to enter side by side, just as Homer described.